It’s time to start your next inbound marketing campaign. How will you fill the top of the funnel?

 4. Whitepapers and reports

-According to a 2017 DemandGen study, 77 percent of business buyers have used a whitepaper to research a purchase decision in the last 12 months.
+According to a 2022 DemandGen content preferences survey, 55 percent of business buyers have used a whitepaper to research a purchase decision in the last 12 months.

 Whitepapers and reports detailing original research can be a great option as awareness level inbound marketing content.
 The data contained in such reports can provide value to prospects, influencers, and existing customers, and helps to establish your company as a source of reliable information and a leader in your industry.

-West’s many provider and patient surveys have fueled nearly a dozen reports providing information about patient preferences and behavior that can be used by individual providers, healthcare systems, and even larger planning efforts focused on population health trends.
-The data included in those reports has also earned West dozens of media interviews, mentions and placements in national publications, including USA Today.
+Intrado’s many provider and patient surveys fueled nearly a dozen reports providing information about patient preferences and behavior that could be used by individual providers, healthcare systems, and even larger planning efforts focused on population health trends.
+The data included in those reports also earned the company dozens of media interviews, mentions and placements in national publications, including USA Today.

 Learn more about West’s reports in this case study and this blog post: